Scan QR to download the appClose icon

 Pricing

-Klaro is completely free under the BSD 3-Clause license.
+Klaro is completely free under the BSD 3-Clause licence.
 You can modify the source code, use it commercially, and deploy it across unlimited domains without paying licensing fees.
-The project maintains active community support on GitHub where you can report issues or contribute improvements.

 2. Silktide Consent Manager